Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

 It is easy to order a cappuccino, French press coffee, or Vietnamese iced coffee, take a seat, and get to work.

 Apart from the beverages, the Mekong Merchant & MM Bistro also offers an impressive menu full of Asian and Western cuisines.
-Serving a mixture of pastas, burgers, pizzas, and salads.
+Serving a mixture of pasta, burgers, pizzas, and salads.
 With new additions added every so often like, the mussels dipped in white wine and cream.

 The only drawback of the Mekong Merchant & MM Bistro is the high price compared to other coffee shops in the area.